KimLangholz/FlutterGitHubInitializationAutomation/README.md

 ### Roadmap

- [ ] Write a guide for using this on Windows and Linux [ ] Add options when creating a Flutter project based on several pre-defined templates.
+ [ ] Write a guide for using this on Windows and Linux.

+ [ ] Add options when creating a Flutter project based on several pre-defined templates.

 ###### Credits